TelecomParis-ProjetFilRouge-AirbusDS/AirMopss/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

+.. warning:: This documentation is under construction.
+Don't rely on it.

 Welcome to AirMopss's documentation!
 ====================================